doursand/sparkify/README.md

 # sparkify
-user spark and machine learning to predict users churn
+using spark and machine learning to predict users churn

 ### Summary
 This is the Capstone project for the Udacity Data Scientist nanodegree